-The Group is dependent on a predictable and reliable new vehicle supply chain in order to deliver vehicles and originate leases within a reasonable timeframe from the date the customer places an order.
+The Group is dependent on a predictable and reliable new vehicle supply chain in order to deliver vehicles and originate account for the supply chain disruptions. leases within a reasonable timeframe from the date the customer places an order.
 The current disruption to new vehicle supply limits the Group's ability to do so, which adversely impacts customer satisfaction and revenue generation.
-In a time of rising interest rates, extended delays in new vehicle deliveries can adversely impact the profitability of some of the Group's products.
+In a time of rising interest rates, extended delays of their deliveries. in new vehicle deliveries can adversely impact the profitability of some of the Group's products.